yoann-dufresne/cbd/README.md

 ## Bug reporting
 If there are bugs or mistakes in CBL please send us an issue on [CBL issue reports](https://github.com/yoann-dufresne/ConwayBromageLib/issues)
 ## External ressources
-CBL uses others libraries to work.
+CBL uses others libraries to work.<br>
 The [SDSL](https://github.com/simongog/sdsl-lite) that is a library implementing succinct data structures.
 We use it to implement bit vector (sd_vector in SDSL syntax).<br>
 The [Lest](https://github.com/martinmoene/lest#other-macros) library is used to write units tests.
 ## Technical description for developers